ah teaches information design (Developing Process lecture)

 Each week I will select some of the sketches for us to discuss during this time.
 We will use them to practice critique as well as to pull apart our process.

-Please note that sketches are due on Tuesday by 8:00am.
+Please note that sketches are due on Mondays by 8:00am.

 P1: Clarity